The Longshots: Plot

-Minden, Illinois, is a former factory town with a failing economy and a pathetic football team that no one believes in.
+Minden, Louisiana, is a former factory town with a failing economy and a pathetic football team that no one believes in.
 Curtis Plummer, a washed-up former football player, returns home broke and directionless until he meets his niece Jasmine, the daughter of his no-good brother Roy.
 Jasmine has worn her father's watch ever since he left five years ago in the hopes that he will one day return.
 Her mother Claire asks Curtis to take care of Jasmine after school as she is too busy with her job at the local diner.
 Curtis realizes Jasmine has a talent for throwing a football, which he nurtures into a passion for the game.
 He then persuades her to try out for the town's Pop Warner football team, the Minden Browns, because he thinks it would be good for her.
 The team, including the coach, are against admitting a female player, but Jasmine's abilities gain her a spot on the team.
 However, the coach deliberately keeps her on the bench.
 In the fourth game, after much prodding from Curtis, the coach puts Jasmine in the game, and although the Browns lose, everyone said they could have won if she had played from the beginning.
 Jasmine is then assigned as the starting quarterback and the Minden Browns quickly become a winning team.

 Everything is going great until Coach Fisher suffers a heart attack, and the assistant coach asks Curtis to step in as a replacement for the last two games.
 He hesitates at first, still haunted by his past failures, but is eventually talked into it.
 The Browns win the two games and are able to go to the Pop Warner Super Bowl in Miami Beach.
 Roy suddenly shows up to meet them, having seen his daughter play on TV.
 Claire and Curtis are both unhappy and suspicious about his return, but Jasmine is ecstatic, convinced that Roy finally wants to be a part of her life.

 The Browns are nearly forced to skip the Super Bowl due to a lack of money, but are able to raise enough from the town; even Curtis pitches in by donating the last of his life savings.
-Jasmine plays poorly in the first half when Roy does not show up to watch.
+The Browns play poorly in the first half when Roy does not show up to watch.
 Curtis talks her through her feelings and the Browns rally for the second half.
 They lose the game after a teammate drops the ball on the last play, but everyone is glad nonetheless that for the first time, the Browns made it to the championship.
 Jasmine finally confronts her deadbeat father and returns his watch, cutting him out of her life for good and accepting Curtis as the father figure she always wanted.